PROMPT

 SELECT response FROM ask_question(?)

-""", [user_query])
+""", [user_query]).fetchone()

-Error handling
+Error Handling

-When usage limits have been reached while the query is running or an unexpected error occurs while computing the prompt responses, the prompt function does not fail but will return null values for the affected rows.
+When usage limits have been reached or an unexpected error occurs while computing prompt responses,

 To check if all responses were computed successfully, check if any values in the resulting column are null.

--- check for null values in response column
+-- Check for NULL values in response column

--- fill in missing prompt responses values
+-- Fill in missing prompt responses

 Notes